Skip to main content

 $86

 OReGO does not issue penalties to owners of vehicles removed from the program.
-If your vehicle received a reduced registration fee and you are still within that registration period when the vehicle is removed from OReGO, DMV fees will apply.
+However, you may be subject to paying the reduced registration fee that was originally waived by the DMV.

 ODOT OReGO Customer Service